AntonStrand/1dv600-lab/reflections.md

 ## Task 1
 ### Subtask A Books
 #### Planning
-By divide the task into even smaller subtasks it becomes easier to both get an overview of what needs to be done and to estimate the time for each task.
+By divide the task into even smaller subtasks it becomes easier to both get an overview of what needs to be done and to estimate the time for each task based on experience of doing similar tasks before.
 It also makes it easier to make sure that nothing will be forgotten in the implementation and the time estimation.

 | Order |Subtask                                                                                                                    | Est. time |
 |:-----:|---------------------------------------------------------------------------------------------------------------------------|----------:|